minerllabs/basalt_competition_baseline_submissions/README.md

     # 2. Install the `minerl` package and its dependencies.
     ```

-[Temporary Note, 6.22.2021: You need to install dependencies from requirements.txt, and also navigate into `basalt_utils` and `pip install .`
-to get baselines to work]
 3. **Specify** your specific submission dependencies (PyTorch, Tensorflow, kittens, puppies, etc.)

     * **Anaconda Environment**.
 To make a submission you need to specify the environment using Anaconda environment files.
 It is also recommended you recreate the environment on your local machine.
 Make sure at least version `4.5.11` is required to correctly populate `environment.yml` (By following instructions [here](https://www.anaconda.com/download)).
 Then: